zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-developerInit-extension.md

 <!-- link to this document is [portalfx-extensions-developerInit-extension.md]()
 -->

 1. Launch Visual Studio and navigate to File -> New -> Project.
 In the new project dialog, select Installed -> Visual C# -> Azure Portal.
 Select the Azure Portal Extension project type, and give it a unique name.
 The name of the project typically matches the solution name.
 Make sure you are using the correct location, and click the checkbox next to ```Create directory for solution```.
 Then, click the ```OK``` button, as described in the following image.

     ![alt-text](../media/portalfx-overview/new-project-template.png "New Project Dialog")

 1. Use the F5 key to compile and run the new project extension in IIS Express.

-1. On first run you should see a request to install a certificate for localhost for IIS express Accept the certificate to continue, as in the following image.
+1. On first run you should see a request to install a certificate for localhost for IIS Express.
+Accept the certificate to continue, as in the following image.

     ![alt-text](../media/portalfx-overview/enablehttps.png "Security Warning Dialog")